noalmeida/noalmeida/README.md

-\#I'm Noan :blush:
+\#I'm Noan and a trans guy :blush:

-:computer_mouse: I'm currently on the full stack, for a 3 years.
+:computer_mouse: I'm currently on the full stack, for almost 4 years.

 :heavy_check_mark: Live in Paraiba, Brazil.